Washingborough: History

 The origin of the name 'Washingborough' is uncertain but is thought to mean either 'fortification near the wash' or 'fortification of the people of Wassa'.

 There is a war memorial to the men of Heighington and Washingborough in the church.

 A dig involving Channel 4's archaeological television programme Time Team, on a site adjacent to the modern canalised course of the River Witham, found evidence of an important late Iron Age settlement of around 1000 BC.
 At this time the river was tidal and the evidence suggests a trading and metal working centre with trading connections to northern Europe.
 Copper ore and ingots were found as well as evidence of smelting in crucibles.
 The settlement may have lost importance as water levels rose and the site became unsuitable.
 Much of the settlement site was destroyed when the river was canalised in the 18th century as part of the effort to drain the Fens.

 The Witham Shield, dated to the Iron Age, was discovered nearby in 1826 and is now in the British Museum.

 The village was served by the Lincolnshire Loop Line between Lincoln and Peterborough via Boston and Spalding.
 However, the station that served the village closed in 1940 to passengers and never reopened.
 The line closed to freight traffic in the 1970s and is now a trail called the "Water Rail Way" between Lincoln and Woodhall Junction.

 Churches

 The parish church is dedicated to St John the Evangelist.
 The lower parts of the tower are Norman.
 Inside is a Norman font.
 Windows commemorate a Zeppelin raid on the village in 1916.
+The church is part of the Washingborough group of churches with Heighington and Canwick.

-There is also an active United Methodist Church on Main Road.
-The church dates from 1857 and is part of the wider United Methodist Church circuit.
+There is also an active Methodist Church on Main Road.
+The church dates from 1857 and is part of the wider Methodist Church circuit.